This is the ultimate blog post, gathering the most amazing empty notebook ideas.

 - daily diary

-Basically, a lined empty notebook is perfect for all kind of journaling.
+Basically, a lined empty notebook is perfect for all kinds of journaling.

 Empty Notebook Ideas – Final Thoughts

 So this is it.
 I hope now you don’t have to as “what to write in a small notebook” questions anymore.

 To sum up, you can use your blank journals as an art tool or a productivity tool.

 Just look at the artistic bullet journaling world, where time-management skills and creative skills intertwine.

 In conclusion, here are 40 empty notebook ideas:

 - Hobby Journal

 - Mood Board